 I’m not asked about our LAN cabinets much anymore because we don’t see as much data center work.
 It’s not because we turn the work down; it’s because there aren’t the furniture requirements for network operations centers that we saw back in the ‘90s and subsequent years.
 However, we continue to manufacture modular cabinets for server rooms as well as control rooms, conference rooms, labs and any other application for equipment storage.
 This cabinetry is made to specifications with pull out shelves, wheels, fan ventilation and wheels.
 Continue reading

-It wasn’t long ago that a space heater under the desk and a fan on the desktop was the only solution to moving stagnant air in an overcrowded room.
+It wasn’t long ago that a space heater under the desk and a fan on the desktop were the only solution to moving stagnant air in an overcrowded room.
 The popular alternative for dispatch and call centers was manufactured by Johnson Controls; it was expensive and didn’t always meet the user’s needs.
 It was cumbersome with a lot of duct work that restricted the operator’s leg room.
 Continue reading

 Why buy specialized furniture for control rooms?
 Won’t office furniture do the job just as well?